-If you are applying to Cambridge from outside the EU, there are a few things you will need to consider when making your application.
+St Catharine's is a welcoming and supportive environment for students from outside the UK.
+If you are applying to Cambridge from the European Union or beyond, there are a few additional things you will need to consider when making your application.
 Please feel free to get in touch directly with the Admissions Office if you have any unanswered questions.

 English language skills

 If you are a student for whom English is not your first language, and if you do not have a pass (at C grade or above) in GCSE English or any equivalent exam, then any offer of an academic place may include an additional requirement that you pass an English Proficiency exam.
 The decision whether to ask for such a qualification would be made following your interview, should you be invited to one.

 For examples of the assessments we would accept, see this page.
 In general our requirements would be similar to the University's typical requirements.

 Please bear in mind that whatever assessment system you enter, you should meet all the requirements set at a single sitting of the exam, and your qualification must be valid at the time you intend to start your course - for IELTS this is usually within two years of taking the test.

 Interviews by Skype or other forms of videoconferencing

 In general, St Catharine's does not currently favour the use of Skype or other forms of videoconferencing for admissions interviews, and you should bear this in mind when you apply.
 We strongly prefer to interview candidates in person, either in Cambridge, or at one of the University's rounds of interviews at centres outside the EU.
 If you would prefer a Skype interview, check the websites of other Cambridge colleges, as they may have different policies in this regard.